dhellmann/pymotw-3/source/base64/index.rst

 ::

-	$ python base64_b64decode.py
+	$ python3 base64_b64decode.py

-	Original: This is the data, in the clear.
+	Original: b'This is the data, in the clear.'
-	Encoded : VGhpcyBpcyB0aGUgZGF0YSwgaW4gdGhlIGNsZWFyLg==
+	Encoded : b'VGhpcyBpcyB0aGUgZGF0YSwgaW4gdGhlIGNsZWFyLg=='
-	Decoded : This is the data, in the clear.
+	Decoded : b'This is the data, in the clear.'

 .. {{{end}}}